-As of today, January 29, 2019, I have returned with a new perspective.
+I have returned with a new perspective.
 The biggest change I’m making to this blog since it’s inception will be the inclusion of a slow-paced parenting model.
 I am now the mother to an incredibly bright and active toddler.

 I hope you enjoy reading and accompanying me on this journey.`

 9 thoughts on “About”